About Southern Futures

 Vulnerable lives on the Matanzas River

-Southern Futures brings the arts and the humanities to the foreground
+Southern Futures brings the arts and the humanities to the forefront

 Through stories we share ideas, culture, history and values that unite and inspire us.
 Whether in a documentary, a play, a podcast or an artistic performance, stories help us express and understand the human condition and shift attitudes and culture.
 They are memorable, accessible, and meaningful.
 By deploying the creative energy of performance, visual art, oral history, literature, and other creative practices, we will create a bold, new, radically inclusive vision for who we are and who we can be.